 Birders these days have many tools at their disposal to help identify birds they see.
 Field guides, apps, other birders, and more.
-Today we will be focusing on an app from the Cornell Lab of Ornithology called Merlin.
+Today we will look at two easy ways to ID bird pics on your phone, an app called Merlin and the iPhone’s native image recognition AI.

-The Merlin app has an amazing new feature called Photo ID, which enables you to select a photo from your phone’s camera roll and it will attempt to identify it.
+The Merlin app has a super useful feature called Photo ID, which enables you to select a photo from your phone’s camera roll and it will attempt to identify it.

 How to get started

-Take a photo of the bird with your phone and open up the Merlin app.
+Take a photo of the bird with your phone, or use an existing photo, and open up the Merlin app.

 The Merlin app will then use AI and data from its more than 7,500 species to make the best guess of your bird.